mne-tools/mne-python/doc/manual/preprocessing/ssp.rst

 :func:`mne.compute_proj_evoked`, and :func:`mne.compute_proj_raw`.
 The general assumption these functions make is that the data passed contains raw, epochs or averages of the artifact.
-Typically this involves continues raw data of empty room recordings or averaged ECG or EOG artefacts.
+Typically this involves continues raw data of empty room recordings or averaged ECG or EOG artifacts.

 A second set of highlevel convenience functions is provided to compute projection vector for typical usecases.
 This includes :func:`mne.preprocessing.compute_proj_ecg` and :func:`mne.preprocessing.compute_proj_eog` for computing the ECG and EOG related artifact components, respectively.
-For computing the eeg reference signal, the function :func:`mne.proj.make_eeg_average_ref_proj` can be used.
+For computing the eeg reference signal, the function :func:`mne.preprocessing.ssp.make_eeg_average_ref_proj` can be used.
 The underlying implementation can be found in :mod:`mne.preprocessing.ssp`.

+.. _remove_projector:

 Adding/removing projectors
 --------------------------